enterprise-oss/osso/README.md

 ## Get Started

 #### Deploy
-The fastest way to get started is to [deploy to Heroku](https://docs.eventnative.dev/deployment/deploy-on-heroku):
+The fastest way to get started is to deploy to Heroku.
+Heroku will deploy your app, generating required ENV variables, and boostrapping your instance's database.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)